-3.12 Master Agreement Negotiations-Release Time
+3.12 Master Agreement Negotiations

-The Union will provide the College a written list of the employees serving on the master agreement negotiations team in accordance with Section 3.8 B, above.
+- A. Release Time - The Union will provide the College a written list of the employees serving on the master agreement negotiations team in accordance with Section 3.8 B, above.
+The union team member will obtain prior approval from their supervisor before attending formal negotiations and must submit master agreement negotiations leave to record the time.
+No overtime or compensatory time will be incurred as a result of participation in formal negotiations. - 2.
 The College will approve paid release time for up to ten (10) formal negotiation sessions for up to five (5) Union team members.
 If additional sessions are needed, the costs for release time will be split evenly between the parties.

-A. Subject Matter Experts
+B. Subject Matter Experts